pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 # String formatting

-Python has ways of creating strings by "filling in the blanks" and formatting them nicely.
+Python has ways of creating strings by *filling in the blanks* and formatting them nicely.
 This is helpful for when you want to print statements that include variables or statements.
 There are a few ways of doing this but I use and recommend [f-strings](https://docs.python.org/3.6/whatsnew/3.6.html#whatsnew36-pep498) which were introduced in Python 3.6.
-All you need to do is put the letter "f" out the front of your string and then you can include variables with curly-bracket notation `{}`.
+All you need to do is put the letter `f` out the front of your string and then you can include variables with curly-bracket notation `{}`.

 ```python
 name = "Newborn Baby"